A peek at Zillow Group Inc. (Z): Who has invested in It?

 The top institutional shareholder in the company is Caledonia (Private) Investments Pty Ltd with over 36.39 million shares valued at $4.72 billion.
 The investor’s holdings represent 21.00% of the Z Shares outstanding.
 As of Dec 30, 2020, the second largest holder is Vanguard Group, Inc. (The) with 11.79 million shares valued at $1.53 billion to account for 6.80% of the shares outstanding.
 The other top investors are Morgan Stanley which holds 10.68 million shares representing 6.16% and valued at over $1.39 billion, while Blackrock Inc. holds 4.72% of the shares totaling 8.17 million with a market value of $1.06 billion.

-Zillow Group Inc. (NASDAQ: Z) is 13.22% higher on its value in year-to-date trading and has touched a low of $20.04 and a high of $208.11 in the current 52-week trading range.
+Zillow Group Inc. (NASDAQ: Z) is 15.95% higher on its value in year-to-date trading and has touched a low of $20.04 and a high of $208.11 in the current 52-week trading range.
 The question becomes, what are the chances the stock will continue to grow shareholders’ wealth in the market.
 Here’s what analysts think will happen to its price in the coming time.
-The Z stock was last observed hovering at around $138.27 in the last trading session, with the day’s gains setting it 8.69% off its average median price target of $215.00 for the next 12 months.
-It is also 41.22% off the consensus price target high of $250.00 offered by 22 analysts, but current levels are -39.96% lower than the price target low of $105.00 for the same period.
+The Z stock was last observed hovering at around $150.71 in the last trading session, with the day’s loss setting it -0.21% off its average median price target of $215.00 for the next 12 months.
+It is also 39.8% off the consensus price target high of $250.00 offered by 22 analysts, but current levels are -43.33% lower than the price target low of $105.00 for the same period.

-The stock witnessed a -9.99% loss in the last 1 month and extending the period to 3 months gives it a 31.31%, and is -1.47% down over the last 5 days.
-If we measure the stock’s price variations over the week and the month, we find that the volatility rates stand at 11.08% over the week and 7.91% over the month.
+The stock witnessed a -22.42% loss in the last 1 month and extending the period to 3 months gives it a 24.29%, and is 20.73% up over the last 5 days.
+If we measure the stock’s price variations over the week and the month, we find that the volatility rates stand at 5.41% over the week and 7.62% over the month.

 Zillow Group Inc. (Z) Analyst Forecasts